chinzhening/chinzhening/README.md

 # Hey, I'm Zhe Ning 👋

 Final year Mathematics student at NUS, interested in Machine Learning, AI, and Software Engineering.
-I write about these topics and share projects on my [portfolio](https://chinzhening.github.io/portfolio).

 📬 Let's connect on [LinkedIn](https://www.linkedin.com/in/chinzhening)